Skip to main content

 // ❌ { attendees: 'Value is not valid' }

-Predicate dependant on value and model
+Predicate dependent on value and model

 import { Validator } from 'fluentvalidation-ts';